tanussingh/Box-Encryptor/README.txt

 #   	CS 6348 - Data and Application Security
 #   	Instructor: Murat Kantarcioglu

-# 	Purpose:-  Encryption support to Dropbox, so that you can encrypt files before it gets stored on Dropbox
+# 	Purpose:-  Encryption support for Box, so that you can encrypt files before it gets stored on the Box platform